archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 [WarsawJS](https://warsawjs.com/) - local community giving **so much** to developers in Warsaw (not only).
 Extremely positive organisers make every event a pleasure to attend.
 Personally I participated in:

 - monthly meetups,
-- workshops - really cool events where you get a pro training in some frontend related topic for a fraction of usual costs!
+- workshops - really cool events where you get a pro training in some frontend related topic for a fraction of usual costs.
 You can find what we did on each on my [github](https://github.com/archiewald?utf8=%E2%9C%93&tab=repositories&q=warsawjs&type=&language=).
-There is a post I wrote about one [here]({{ "/1ppm/2018/03/03/battleship-MVC" | absolute_url }}) !
+There is a post I wrote about one [here]({{ "/1ppm/2018/03/03/battleship-MVC" | absolute_url }})
 - slack group - I believe you need to attend some event to get an invitation.
 There is a lot of going on, you can get advices from other members of WarsawJS community, mostly frontend professionals who are really helpful!

 There are even more initiatives you can read about [here](https://warsawjs.com/about).